rweigel/phys260/Vectors/Vectors.md

 We generally describe vector equations in two ways:

-1. Simple -- An equation for the magnitude is given and words are used to describe the direction.
+1. Simple -- An equation for the magnitude is given, and words are used to describe the direction.
-1. Compact -- A single equation is given for the vector and additional equations are given for parts of the equation.
+1. Compact -- A single equation is given for the vector, and additional equations are given for parts of the equation.

 For example, in [Section 21.3](https://drive.google.com/file/d/1JS_pBuNEwXdz9IzpSBFPJffgVacZmqN7/view?usp=sharing_remove_) of the textbook, the equation for Coulomb's Law was given in the simple form.
 In [Section 21.4](https://drive.google.com/file/d/1JS_pBuNEwXdz9IzpSBFPJffgVacZmqN7/view?usp=sharing_remove_), the equation for the electric field due to a point charge was given in the compact form.

 In PHYS 260, you will need to be able to solve problems similar to the examples given here quickly.
-If you found the problems in this activity to be difficult, review [Sections 1.7-1.8](https://drive.google.com/file/d/1Gg-ZzUWWqJNn3Eaw6hmix1Hsym5K4Mv3/view?usp=sharing) in the textbook and see the Khan Acadamy's comprehensive [introduction to vectors](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:vectors).
+If you found the problems in this activity to be difficult, review [Sections 1.7-1.8](https://drive.google.com/file/d/1Gg-ZzUWWqJNn3Eaw6hmix1Hsym5K4Mv3/view?usp=sharing) in the textbook and see Khan Acadamy's comprehensive [introduction to vectors](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:vectors).

 # Coulomb's Law in Simple Form